ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ here, and have al­
+been mixing for more than a
+century, and have the rights of citi­
+zenship, including the right to die with
 white men for their country, is it any
 reckonable menace to respectability
 and intrinsic leadership to open a few